-The colors include white, tan, grey, almond and wood tone among many others and from this wide array, you will certainly find a color that matches your bathroom’s décor.
+The colors include white, tan, grey, almond, and wood tones among many others, and from this wide array, you will certainly find a color that matches your bathroom’s décor.

 Additionally, the caulk is paintable and thus, if you don’t find a suitable match, you can apply a tiny layer of paint so that it blends in.

 A huge advantage that this caulk has is that it stretches even when cured.
 This is a big thing because toilets can rock around a bit and with a very rigid caulk or sealant, cracks may as a result of this movement.